HomeStartup InsightBest Companies To Work In Singapore

 DBS

-Singapore Development Bank Limited also known as DBS Bank is Southeast Asia’s largest bank, headquartered in Singapore.
+Singapore Development Bank Limited, also known as DBS Bank, is Southeast Asia’s largest bank, headquartered in Singapore.
 It was founded in 1968 by the government to help finance the young nation’s industrialization and urban development projects.
-It offers financial services in consumer, small and medium-sized enterprise (SME) and corporate banking.
+It offers financial services to consumers, small and medium-sized enterprises (SMEs), and corporate banking.

 At DBS, employees are valued and supported with a wide range of benefits and learning opportunities.
-The company offers flexible options to meet diverse needs, including comprehensive medical insurance, leave benefits for major life events and customizable flexible benefit stipends.
+The company offers flexible options to meet diverse needs, including comprehensive medical insurance, leave benefits for significant life events, and customizable flexible benefit stipends.
 They promote a healthy lifestyle with complimentary health screenings and wellness activities.
-DBS promotes a family-friendly culture with maternity, paternity and family leave as well as annual family events.
+DBS promotes a family-friendly culture with maternity, paternity, and family leave, as well as annual family events.
 Employees are encouraged to make an impact in the community through volunteer projects and volunteer vacations.
-Continuous learning is emphasised with career development programs, internal mobility opportunities and scholarship programs.
-Financial benefits include preferential banking allowances, an employee share purchase scheme and various savings incentives.
-Recognition programmes celebrate employee successes and milestones through quarterly awards, a peer-recognition forum and service recognition awards.
+Continuous learning is emphasized with career development programs, internal mobility opportunities, and scholarship programs.
+Financial benefits include preferential banking allowances, an employee share purchase scheme, and various savings incentives.
+Recognition programs celebrate employee successes and milestones through quarterly awards, a peer-recognition forum, and service recognition awards.

 • Most notable skills: Commercial banking, intellectual property, mobile application development